ctallum/MagmaBoy-and-HydroGirl-Game/README.md

 ```
 python main.py
 ```
 in the terminal.
 Once you have done this, a screen will pop up showing you the menu and directions.
+Use the Arrow Keys to control Magmaboy, W A S D keys to control Hydrogirl.
+Use Enter to select things in the menu and move onto the next level and Escape to return to the menu.

 ## Sources
 The only external sources used were: